333BCode/2021-2022-Season-Code/README.md

 # 2021 - 2022 Main Robot Code

+Most of the code is dedicated to accurate and efficient drivetrain movements.
+Certain algorithms are used to achieve this.

+PID - This is a control algorithm that takes a target state and the current state and suggests how much power to supply to the motors.

+Odometry - This tracks our position on the field.
+The current position can be used as state data for the PID controllers powering the drivetrain.

+Pure Pursuit - This is a path following algorithm for arcing between waypoints.
+Our PID controllers can target points determined by pure pursuit for smoother motions.

+Motion Profiling - This is a primarily feedforward path generating and following algorithm, with pure pursuit used for feedback error correction.

+PID tells our motors to spin, odometry is used as an input to the drivetrain PID controllers, pure pursuit is used to tell the drivetrain where to move before reaching a final end goal, and motion profiling is a separate feedforward algorithm that both generates a path and supplies power to the drivetrain.

 ## Creating Autons

 Subsystem 3 controls are found in the header files in include/systems.
 Drivetrain controls are found in include/drivetrain.hpp and the header files in include/drivetrain.